Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 So, in some sense, these two styles are equivalent and are both definitely superior to callback style in their convenience.
 However, let us look deeper at a difference between `sendEmailAsync` and suspending `sendEmail`.

 Let's compare how they **compose** first.
-Suspending functions can be composted using `suspending` builder that is trivially implemented [here](examples/suspending.kt):
+Suspending functions can be composed using `suspending` builder that is trivially implemented [here](examples/suspending.kt):

 ```kotlin